techBoolo/algorithms-using-javascript/README.md

 ```

 - run the test for the choosen algorithm

   `npm run test`

 - the test will fail, to pass the test implement your solution by creating a
-  file in the algorithms folder for each algorithm problem
+  file in the algorithms folder for each algorithm problem, if you found the
+file just wipe the content and do your solution

   `touch ./algorithms/anagrams.js`

 - when you finish the implementation, run the test again and check it all the
   tests have passed.

   `npm run test`

 - you can always check the solutions in the github repo for a hint, if you get